-"By way of background I should explain that participants in many multiple occupancy developments we have examined to date have been ineligible for F.N.O.S. generally because the individual's tenure for the land is either non-existent or readily defeasible by the body corporate, trustee or owner as the case may be.
+"By way of background I should explain that participants in many Thy way of background I should explain that participants in many multiple occupancy developments we have examined to date have been ineligible for F.H.O.S. generally because the individual's tenure for the land is either non-existent or readily defeasible by the body corporate, trustee or owner as the case may be.
 In some cases, for example, a breach of even minor rules of the Co-operative or other governing body can result in explusion of that member and forfeiture of interest in that body.

-The security of tenure of the individual participant is and provisions in the rules of a body corporate wh paramount and provisions in the rules of a body corporate which enable explusion and forfeiture of an interest in the body corporate often result in that person being ineligible for F.H.O.S.
+and provisions in the rules of a body corporate which enable explusion and forfeiture of an interest in the body corporate often result in that person being ineligible for F.H.O.S.

-The general criteria is that a "right of occupancy" should be a legal right; in other words enforeable by the individual in the Courts if necessary.
+The general criteria is that a "right of occupancy" should be a legal right; in other words enforcable by the individual in the Courts if necessary.